US sends Covid-19 surge team to southwest Missouri after Delta variant fuels rise in cases and hospitalizations - KESQ

 A recent survey from the Kaiser Family Foundation showed that 31% of adults who have yet to get vaccinated would be more likely to get a shot that has been fully approved by the FDA.
 The report polled 1,888 US adults.

+“We found a prolonged physiological impact of COVID-19 infection, lasting approximately 2 to 3 months, on average, but with substantial intraindividual variability, which may reflect various levels of autonomic nervous system dysfunction or potentially ongoing inflammation,” the authors wrote.

+The study collected only Covid-19 symptom data in the acute phase of the infection, which limited researchers’ ability to compare long-term physiological changes with long-term symptoms.

-Study finds people are more likely to have health complications if they had a severe case of Covid-19
+Another study finds people more likely to have health complications if they had a severe case of Covid-19

 Vaccines are not only effective in preventing severe illness from Covid-19, they also prevent its long-term health effects, according to experts.